 There are penalties for wearing the designated uniform incorrectly which generally involves a deduction of competition points.
 While this might not seem a big concern for some teams, the more important issue is that whenever you wear the Rangi Ruru uniform you are representing the Rangi Ruru community.
 Please wear the uniform proudly and correctly at all times.

 In 2021, we have introduced a new school tracksuit.
 This is compulsory for girls in teams which attend tournaments – in Netball, these are the Senior A, 9A and 10A teams.
 It is an optional item for other players but will be used across sports.
-It is anticipated that the tracksuit will be available from the Uniform Shop from mid-February at a cost of $187 for both the jacket and pants.
+It is anticipated that the tracksuit will be available from the Uniform Shop from mid-February at a cost – jacket $97.50 and pants $89.99.

 We are fortunate to have a pool of experienced and passionate coaches who return to coach at Rangi Ruru each season.
 This, alongside our enthusiastic student coaches, means that each year we aim to have at least one coach allocated to one team.
 When we have more student coaches than teams available, we link interested students with a local club team.
 Support and resourcing are provided to all our coaches.